MimPMC/pong/README.md

 # pong game

-Play against the computer in this simpla pong game.
+Play against the computer in this simple pong game.
 You move the bar with your mouse.